spookylukey/django-htmx-patterns/separate_partials_single_view.rst

 ====================================

-In contrast to the `first example <separate_partials.rst>`_, sometimes it’s most convenient to use a single view for both the full and the HTMX view when using partials.
+In contrast to the `first example <separate_partials.rst>`_, sometimes it’s most convenient to use a single view for both the full and the htmx view when using partials.
 A common example is paginated views.

 Here, we typically want to display “more items”, loading more down the page, or